Joeboy/joeboy.github.io/shut-up-and-shoot.md

 ## When will the shoots be?

 Currently, the plan is 10am-6pm every other Saturday.
 If that doesn't seem to be working out we can rethink.
-First shoot will be Sunday February the 8th (because there's a rail strike on the Saturday).
+First shoot will be Sunday January the 8th (because there's a rail strike on the Saturday).
 Of course, there's no requirement to show up for every shoot (I probably won't be doing that).

 ## Where will the shoots be?